You are here

 GMP requirements

-The TGA will accept proof of GMP issued by authorities in certain countries, including the United Kingdom, members of the European Union, Israel, South Africa and Canada.
-For other countries, a GMP inspection by the TGA may be required.
+We will accept proof of GMP issued by authorities in the following countries – the United Kingdom, members of the European Union, Israel, South Africa, New Zealand and Canada.

-TGO 93 does not apply to export-only products.
-Australian manufacturers can continue to export raw materials in accordance with existing licensing requirements, practices and procedures.
+TGO 93 does not apply to export-only finished products.
+Australian manufacturers can continue to export raw materials in compliance with TGO 93 and in accordance with existing licensing requirements, practices and procedures.

-The steps of manufacture that require GMP compliance are the same for both domestically manufactured and imported medicinal cannabis products.
+The steps of manufacture that require GMP approval from a regulatory agency are the same for both domestically manufactured and imported medicinal cannabis products.
+This means, a TGA licensed site or an approval from an agency listed in subsection 13(3) of TGO 93.

 Schedule 7 to the Therapeutic Goods Regulations 1990 identifies certain goods that can be manufactured in Australia without GMP.
 These include manufacture of most excipient ingredients and plant material/oil (under certain conditions).
 Subsection 13(1) of TGO 93 applies the same exemption for plant material and oil for overseas manufacturing.